robertbrodrecht/launchpad/README.md

   * Probably have the core theme and a child theme.
   * CSS and JS may be part of the second theme.
   * Probably need to use locate_template instead of include.
-* Add help description to meta fields, post types, taxonomies to provide built-in documentation.
 * Review concepts from Roots.
 Some core WP functions seem to do similar things without all the hard work.
-* Get paginate function more in line with twentyfourteen's.

 To Do For 2.0